Skip to content

 See the Security page for the full trust configuration reference.

-Since managed skills are gitignored, run dotagents install after pulling.
+Since managed .agents/ files are gitignored, run dotagents --project install after pulling.
 A post-merge hook automates this:

 .git/hooks/post-merge